MicrosoftDocs/architecture-center/contributing-to/templates/sample-solution.md

 ## Potential use cases

-You should consider this solution for the following use cases:
+Consider this solution for the following use cases:

 * List of example use cases

 ## Architecture

-The solution diagram below is an example of this solution:

 ![Description][architecture]

 This solution covers ###What does the solution cover###, the data flows through the solution as follows:

 1. Numbered data flow through the solution.